Concepts

 - Streams telemetry over the same protobuf wire format as physical robots.

-- FPV and third-person camera views, captured as a video track over WebRTC.
+- FPV and third-person camera views, captured as a video track.

 Sessions & channels

 A session is a live, bidirectional WebRTC connection to a running robot.
-Under the hood it's a LiveKit room — the browser, the agent, and the robot all join the same room and exchange messages over a fixed set of channels.
+The browser and the robot all join the same session and exchange messages over a fixed set of channels.

 The channels have different reliability guarantees tuned to what they carry: